kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

+Grobid NER is a module of [Grobid](https://github.com/kermitt2/grobid) .

 ## Grobid Installation

-Grobid needs first to be installed.
-Grobid is library for extracting bibliographical information from technical and scientific documents. he tool offers a convenient environment for creating efficient text mining tool based on CRF.
+Grobid is library for extracting bibliographical information from technical and scientific documents.
+The tool offers a convenient environment for creating efficient text mining tool based on CRF.

 Clone source code from github:
 > git clone https://github.com/kermitt2/grobid.git